wk8/knife-bash-autocomplete/README.md

 Queries `knife`'s help for the available commands.

-Offers completions on nodes', cookbooks', users', clients', data bags', environments' and roles' names.
+Additionally offers completions on nodes', cookbooks', users', clients', data bags', environments' and roles' names.

 Caches the data locally for performance.